ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 If you want to make bigger changes, it is also possible to create update methods in the repositories.
 Like querying the database and creating entities, you can also create methods in the repository.
-Using jpql you can create a query which can update multiple entities at once.
+Using JPQL you can create a query which can update multiple entities at once.
 Please make sure to add the @modifying annotation.
 This is a security measure so you can not modify something by mistake.